springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 neighbors, and not based on previous interactions with some neighbors who may have since changed status.

-In the Gillespie implementation, we need a user-defined function which tells us the rate at which ``u`` will change status (given knowledge about the current state of the system) and another user-defined function which tells us what the new status of ``u`` will be if we decide it is changing status.
-We finally need a user-defined function that will determine which other nodes have had their rate change due to ``u``'s transition.
+In the Gillespie implementation, we need a user-defined function which calculates the rate at which ``u`` will change status (given knowledge about the current state of the system) and another user-defined function which chooses the new status of ``u`` given that it is changing status.
+We finally need a user-defined function that will determine which other nodes have their rate change due to ``u``'s transition.
+By knowing the rates of all nodes the Gillespie algorithm can choose the time of the next transition and which node transitions.
+Then it finds the new state, and finally it calculates the new rates for all nodes affected by the change.

 Once these functions are defined, the Gillespie algorithm is able to perform the complex contagion simulation.